braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium.md

 Tealium requires that you first set up a valid data source for your connector to draw from.
 1. From the left sidebar in Tealium under **Server-Side**, navigate to **Sources > Data Sources > + Add Data Source**.
 2. Locate **HTTP API** platform within the available catagories, and name your HTTP API app, this is a required field.<br>![Data Source][6]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}
-3. From the **Event Specifications** options, choose the event specs you would like to include.
+3. From the **Event Specifications** options, choose the [event specs](https://community.tealiumiq.com/t5/Customer-Data-Hub/Event-Specifications/ta-p/19329) you would like to include.
 Event specifications help you identify the event names and required attributes to track in your installation.
 These specifications will be applied to incoming events.<br>![Event Specs][7]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>Take some time to think about what data is most valuable to you and which specifications seem most appropriate for your use case.
 [Custom event specifications][19] are also available. <br>
 4. The next dialogue advances to the **Get Code** step.
-This displays the data source key and installation code.
 The base code and event tracking code provided here serve as your installation guide.
 Download the provided PDF if you wish to share these instructions with your team.
 Select **Save & Continue** once finished. <br>![Get Code][8]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>
 5. You will now be able to view your saved source as well as add or remove event specs. <br>![Connector][18]{: style="max-width:80%;margin-left:15px;margin-bottom:15px;"}<br>From the detailed data source view you can perform the following actions:
 - View and copy the data source key
 - View installation instructions
-- Return to the Get Code page
+- Return to the **Get Code** page
 - Add or remove event specifications
 - View live events related to an event specification
 - And more...<br>
-6. Lastly, make sure to **Save and Publish**.
-If you do not save and publish your data source, you will not find it when configuring your Braze connector.
+6. Lastly, select **Save / Publish** found at the top of the page.
+If you do not publish your source, you will be unable to find it when configuring your Braze connector.

 For further instruction on setting up and editing your data source, check out [Data soures](https://community.tealiumiq.com/t5/Customer-Data-Hub/Data-Sources/ta-p/17933).

 #### Step 2b: Configure Braze connector source

-Once configured, navigate back to the Braze connector, select your data source, and select an event specification you would like to configure from the event feed drop-down list.
-Name this action and click **Continue**.
+Once the source has been configured, navigate back to the Braze connector page under **EventStream > Event Connectors > + Add Conncetor > Braze**.

+In the dialogue that opens, select the data source you just built, and under **Event Feed**, select **All Events** or a specific event spec, if needed.
+Click **Continue**.

-#### Step 2c: Configuration
+#### Step 2c: Select Braze connector

-Next, a **Create Configuration** dialogue will appear.
-Here, you must name your connector and provide your Braze REST API key.
+Next, select **Add Connector** at the bottom of the page.
+You must name your connector and provide your Braze API endpoint and Braze REST API key here.

 ![Create Configuration][15]{: style="max-width:70%;"}